Any Question? Email Us

 Kathmandu to Lukla to Kathmandu Flights Cost

-The most common way to reach the starting point of the trek, Lukla, is by taking a domestic flight from Kathmandu.
-The roundtrip flight ticket from Kathmandu to Lukla can cost around $300 to $500 USD, depending on the season and availability.
-Here you can see in the Table chart about Lukla Flight cost for Everest Base Camp Trek.
+The most common way to reach the starting point of the trek, Lukla, is by taking a domestic flight to Lukla from Kathmandu.
+The round-trip flight ticket from Kathmandu to Lukla can cost around $450 to USD 460, depending on the season and availability.
+Here you can see in the Table chart about Lukla Flight cost for the Everest Base Camp Trek.

-Tara Air Kathmandu to Lukla to Kathmandu US$220 to US$240
+Tara Air Kathmandu to Lukla to Kathmandu US$227 to US$240

 Summit Air Kathmandu to Lukla to Kathmandu US$220 to US$240